japila-books/spark-structured-streaming-internals/docs/spark-sql-arbitrary-stateful-streaming-aggregation.md

 `FlatMapGroupsWithStateExec` physical operator uses <<spark-sql-streaming-StateManager.adoc#, state managers>> that are different than <<spark-sql-streaming-StreamingAggregationStateManager.adoc#, state managers>> for <<spark-sql-streaming-aggregation.adoc#, Streaming Aggregation>>. <<spark-sql-streaming-StateStore.adoc#, StateStore>> abstraction is the same as in <<spark-sql-streaming-aggregation.adoc#, Streaming Aggregation>>.

-One of the important execution steps is when `InputProcessor` (of <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>> physical operator) is requested to <<spark-sql-streaming-InputProcessor.adoc#callFunctionAndUpdateState, callFunctionAndUpdateState>>.
-That executes the *user-defined state function* on a per-group state key object, value objects, and a <<spark-sql-streaming-GroupStateImpl.adoc#, GroupStateImpl>>.
+One of the important execution steps is when `InputProcessor` (of [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator) is requested to [callFunctionAndUpdateState](InputProcessor.md#callFunctionAndUpdateState).
+That executes the **user-defined state function** on a per-group state key object, value objects, and a [GroupStateImpl](GroupStateImpl.md).